Convergence analysis of GMRES applied to Helmholtz problems near resonances: GMRES

 Harmonic Ritz (HR) values provide estimates of the eigenvalues of $\mathbf{A}$; see, for example,~\cite[Chapter 26]{TrefethenEmbree2005SPB}.
 They are defined as follows: \begin{definition}[Harmonic Ritz (HR) values] At iteration $l > 0$, the \emph{harmonic Ritz values} ${\{\nu_j^{(l)}\}}_{j=1}^l$ are the roots of the minimizing polynomial $p_l \in \mathcal{P}_l^1$ from~\eqref{eq:minResidual}. \end{definition} By construction, the number of HR values increases with each GMRES iteration.
 Since $p_l(0) = 1$, none of the HR values can be zero.
 As a result, the polynomial $p_l$ can be factored as:

 The HR values satisfy a useful lower bound: \begin{proposition}[Lower bound~{\cite[Theorem 4]{Cao1997NCB}}] Assume $\mathbf{A}$ is non-singular.
 At iteration $l>0$, the HR values satisfy

 where $s_{\min}(\mathbf{A})$ is the smallest singular value of $\mathbf{A}$. \end{proposition} As iterations progress, the HR values tend to approach the eigenvalues of $\mathbf{A}$ increasingly well.
 They converge to the full spectrum after $N$ iterations, or earlier in cases of ``lucky breakdown''~\cite[Chapter 26]{TrefethenEmbree2005SPB}.
-Proposition~\ref{prop:boundHR} guarantees that these approximations remain bounded away from zero.
+Proposition~\ref{prop:boundHR} guarantees that these approximations remain bounded away from zero as long as $\mathbf{A}$ is non-singular.

 \begin{remark}[Ritz values] The Ritz values are the eigenvalues of the upper Hessenberg matrix $\mathbf{H}_l$, and they coincide with the roots of the minimizing polynomial in the Full Orthogonalization Method (FOM).
 Like the HR values, Ritz values serve as approximations of the eigenvalues of $\mathbf{A}$.
 In~\cite{SluisVorst1986RCC}, Ritz values are used to analyze the convergence of the conjugate gradient method for symmetric positive definite systems.
 This approach is extended in~\cite{VorstVuik1993SCB} to study the convergence of GMRES for general non-normal matrices.
 However, because Ritz values are associated with FOM rather than GMRES, the analysis must relate the residual norms of the two methods.
-Specifically, the identity $\|\mathbf{r}_l^\mathrm{GMRES}\|_2 = C_l \|\mathbf{r}_l^\mathrm{FOM}\|_2$ is used, where the constant $C_l$ depends on the iteration.
-As a result, the convergence bounds derived from Ritz values involve the factor $C_l$, making them generally looser than those obtained directly using HR values. \end{remark}
+As a result, the residual bounds derived from Ritz values involve a factor larger than $1$ that depends on the iteration~\cite[Theorems 2.5 and 2.6]{VorstVuik1993SCB}.
+A more natural bound can be obtained using HR values~\cite{Cao1997NCB}, leading to a similar result as in~\cite{VorstVuik1993SCB}, but improved in that the factor no longer appears~\cite[Theorem 6]{Cao1997NCB}. \end{remark}